Convex function: Strongly convex functions

 A twice continuously differentiable function $f$ on a compact domain $X$ that satisfies $f(x)>0$ for all $x\in X$ is strongly convex.
 The proof of this statement follows from the extreme value theorem, which states that a continuous function on a compact set has a maximum and minimum.

 Strongly convex functions are in general easier to work with than convex or strictly convex functions, since they are a smaller class.
 Like strictly convex functions, strongly convex functions have unique minima on compact sets.

+Properties of strongly-convex functions

+If f is a strongly-convex function with parameter m, then: